 During the crackdown, police seriously injured Sannikov’s legs by pinning him to the ground with a riot shield and repeatedly jumping on the shield.
 On the way to the hospital, police stopped Sannikov, dragged him out of the car, and arrested him.
 They punched Sannikov’s wife, Iryna Khalip, in the face and arrested her.

 After his arrest, Sannikov was imprisoned at the KGB pretrial detention center in Minsk.
 Describing his client’s condition as “horrendous” and voicing concern about further mistreatment during pretrial detention, Sannikov’s lawyer was disbarred.
 Sannikov has since retained new counsel.

 On April 27, 2011, the proceedings against Sannikov began in the Partyzanski District Court in Minsk on charges of organizing or participating in a mass riot.
 During the trial, described by the US State Department as “clearly politically motivated”, prosecutors produced no evidence that Sannikov engaged in violence.
-On May 12, 2011, Sannikov a received five-year sentence; his domestic lawyers will appeal the decision.
+On May 12, 2011, Sannikov received a five-year sentence.

 Freedom Now and Hogan Lovells filed a petition in September 2011 with the UN Working Group on Arbitrary Detention on behalf of Sannikov.
 The Working Group determined in May 2012 that Sannikov’s detention was a violation of international law.